-Secretary Abraham, in a ceremony at Santa Fe Indian School in New Mexico, announces that DOE has entered into agreement with the Pueblo Indians of San Ildefonso and the County of Los Alamos to transfer over 2,200 acres of federal land.
+Secretary Abraham, in a ceremony at Santa Fe Indian School in New Mexico, announces that DOE has entered into an agreement with the Pueblo Indians of San Ildefonso and the County of Los Alamos to transfer over 2,200 acres of federal land.
 More than 2,100 acres are being transferred to the Pueblo of San Ildefonso for use in traditional tribal and cultural practices.
-Over 100 acres are being transferred to the county, including the site of the Manhattan Monument, several parcel by the airport, and more than 75 acres at White Rock.
+Over 100 acres are being transferred to the county, including the site of the Manhattan Monument, several parcels by the airport, and more than 75 acres at White Rock.

 December 13, 2002

 Secretary Abraham announces intent to extend Lockheed Martin Corporation's contract to manage and operate DOE's Sandia National Laboratories for five years noncompetitively, contingent upon successful negotiation of contract terms.

 December 16, 2002

 Secretary Abraham establishes a high-level Task Force on the Future of Science Programs at DOE.
 Operating as a subcommittee of the Secretary of Energy Advisory Board (SEAB), the task force will examine science and technology programs across the Department and consider future priorities for scientific research.

 December 17, 2002

 President Bush signs into law new pipeline safety rules requiring the testing within five years of the riskiest 50% of gas pipelines in high-consequence areas.
 The remaining pipelines are to be tested during the following five years.
 Pipelines will then have to be retested every seven years.